 Richard Horsch is a recently retired as a partner at the international law firm of White & Case LLP.
-While at White & Case, he concentrated his practice on domestic and international environmental matters, including environmental litigation.
-In the international area, Horsch addressed environmental issues arising in such countries as Chile, Uruguay, Mexico, India, Saudi Arabia, China, Japan, the Philippines and South Korea.
+While at White & Case, Mr. Horsch concentrated his practice on domestic and international environmental matters, including environmental litigation.
+In the international area, Mr. Horsch addressed environmental issues arising in such countries as Chile, Uruguay, Mexico, India, Saudi Arabia, China, Japan, the Philippines, and South Korea.
 He frequently advised clients on international conventions and treaties, multilateral development bank standards (e.g., World Bank, Inter-American Development Bank, IFC), and evolving international environmental and sustainable development standards and norms, including the Equator Principles.

-While at White & Case, Horsch served as legal advisor to a sovereign nation in its establishment and start-up of a Designated National Authority (“DNA”) to review and approve proposed projects developed under the Clean Development Mechanism (“CDM”) of the Kyoto Protocol, including advising on the development and implementation of sustainable development principles to guide the DNA in its decisions on whether to approve proposed projects.
+While at White & Case Mr. Horsch, among other things, served as legal advisor to a sovereign nation in its establishment and start-up of a Designated National Authority (“DNA”) to review and approve proposed projects developed under the Clean Development Mechanism (“CDM”) of the Kyoto Protocol, including advising on the development and implementation of sustainable development principles to guide the DNA in its decisions on whether to approve proposed projects.
 He was an advisor to an international oil company in identifying and implementing projects to reduce the company’s carbon footprint.
 He advised a sovereign nation on its negotiation of the regulatory framework for carbon capture and sequestration projects under the Kyoto Protocol.